Feature-Driven Strategies for Trading Wind Power and Hydrogen: Introduction

 Hybrid power plants, comprising an electrolyzer and wind turbines, are expected to be largely installed in many countries, such as Denmark \cite{PtX_strategy_DK}.
 The plant operator, aiming to maximize their profit, can either allocate the entire generated wind power for hydrogen production, sell the whole or part of generated wind power to the grid, or buy power from the grid to produce more hydrogen.
 The plant operator should make informed decisions for trading power and hydrogen in a forward stage, when neither day-ahead and balancing prices nor the true wind power generation are realized.
 This requires developing a trading strategy, which is the focus of this paper.

-There are many papers in the literature that develop trading strategies for wind power producers (wind power as the sole product) under price and wind uncertainty.
+There are many papers in the literature that develop trading strategies for wind power producers (wind power as the sole product) under price and wind uncertainty using stochastic optimization methods.
 Among others, \cite{pinson2007trading} solves a newsvendor problem, \cite{Morales2010} develops a two-stage stochastic programming, \cite{xu} devises a range of robust optimization models, and finally \cite{pinsondro} develops a distributionally robust model.
-While all these methods outperform the deterministic counterpart, they require (\textit{i}) knowledge of probabilistic forecasting, (\textit{ii}) generating a set of scenarios, an uncertainty set, or a family of probability distributions, and then (\textit{iii}) developing a stochastic optimization model for decision making.
+In addition, various data-driven approaches have been proposed that take advantage of contextual information to train a probabilistic forecast model and use its outcomes to solve a stochastic optimization problem, as summarized in \cite{sadana2023survey}.
+These approaches include sequential training and optimization methods, in which the probabilistic forecast model is trained independently of the optimization task \cite{bertsimas2019}, and integrated training and optimization methods, in which the forecast model is trained in order to minimize the losses in a specific optimization task \cite{elmachtoub2022smart}.
+While all these methods outperform the deterministic counterpart, they require (\textit{i}) knowledge of probabilistic forecasting, (\textit{ii}) generating a set of scenarios, an uncertainty set, or a family of probability distributions, and then (\textit{iii}) developing a stochastic optimization model to be solved in the decision-making stage.
 The trading problem is even more challenging for hybrid power plants, where hydrogen is also a product in addition to wind power.
 Although one may expect large companies to have great expertise in making trading decisions under uncertainty, it might be more challenging for a small-scale hybrid power plant operator.
 Therefore, the aim of this paper is to develop a \textit{pragmatic} trading approach, which outperforms the deterministic model by enabling the hybrid power plant to learn from historical data, without the need for the plant to use probabilistic forecasting and complex stochastic solutions.